Mughlani Begum: Miskin’s Capture by the Sikhs (October 1760)

-After returning to Jammu, Miskin gave the Begam ₹500 from his savings in Sialkot.
-She thanked him but mentioned that the ₹15,000 he had previously sent had already been spent, and she was in urgent need of more money.
+After returning to Jammu, Miskin gave the Begam 500 rupees from his savings in Sialkot.
+She thanked him but mentioned that the 15,000 rupees he had previously sent had already been spent, and she was in urgent need of more money.
 Miskin explained the hardships he had endured in Sialkot, and the Begam seemed pleased with his loyalty.

 However, Abu Tarab Khan, whom the Begam had originally chosen for a key position, grew jealous of Miskin’s success.
 He used his mother, sister, and wife to convince the Begam to replace Miskin with him.
 The Begam eventually agreed and appointed Abu Tarab, who then sent Darab Beg to Sialkot in Miskin’s place, while Miskin was kept in Jammu.

 Despite this, no local landlords (zamindars) in Sialkot submitted to Darab Beg.
 The Begam herself traveled to Sialkot and stayed for two weeks, but no one came to pay homage to her.
 Disappointed, she returned to Jammu.
 Raja Ranjit Dev and his minister advised her to reinstate Miskin, but instead of appreciating his value, the Begam became suspicious of his growing popularity and placed him under house arrest.
-Miskin remained imprisoned for about six months (November 1760 - March 1761).
+Miskin remained imprisoned for about six months (November 1760 – March 1761).
 He was only released when Ahmad Shah Durrani returned to Lahore, thanks to the intervention of Fatah Ali Khan Qizalbash, a high-ranking official.
-During Miskin’s absence, the Begam was only able to collect ₹3,000 from Sialkot’s landlords, and even that was paid out of fear of Durrani’s presence in Lahore.
+During Miskin’s absence, the Begam was only able to collect 3,000 rupees from Sialkot’s landlords, and even that was paid out of fear of Durrani’s presence in Lahore.
 Although she knew Miskin was the best person to manage her affairs, her pride prevented her from admitting her mistake.